 As I’ve mentioned, the workplace – especially in the context of the tech industry, has been developed around the majority’s needs.
 The needs of women and other minority groups are rarely represented in the typical work environment.
 One of those needs is for flexible work conditions that would support women’s alternative work/life balance needs.

-A great way to support women in tech is to model those strategies and take advantage of policies and benefits that are helping address them.
+Support women in tech by modeling those strategies and take advantage of policies and benefits that are helping address them.
 This way you will help equalise the perception of lifestyles and those benefits.
 Some of the examples of what you can do are are: